Once resident in Scotland, the lynx is thought to have become extinct in the UK during the medieval period around 1,300 years ago.

-The lynx has a short body, long legs and large feet.
-It has distinctive triangular ears with black tufts at the tip.
-Lynx have sharp, strong, hooked claws and a short black-tipped tail.
+Medium-sized cats, they are the third largest predator in Europe after the brown bear and the wolf.
+They have short bodies, long legs and large feet, as well as sharp, hooked claws, distinctive triangular ears with black tufts at the tip, and a short black-tipped tail.
 They are spotted cats, with long light-coloured fur which gets shorter and thinner in the summer.

 When to see